manish1302/100-DP-Problems/ProblemSet.md

 # 100-DP-Problems-challenge (Problem set)

-These are all the 100 DP problem's I'm going to do in next 20 days hopefully.
+These are all the 100 DP problem's I'm going to do in 30 days hopefully.

 ## Problem Type and similar Problems
 ### 0/1 Knapsack